Skip to Content

 You’ve planned a trip to Kerala and the question on the tip of your tongue is what to wear in Kerala.

-Considering that India’s southernmost state has everything from breezy hill stations to humid backwaters and beaches, deciding what to pack for Kerala is one of the most important things you’ll have to do.
+Considering that India’s southernmost state has everything from breezy hill stations to humid backwaters and beaches, deciding what to pack for Kerala is one of the most important things you’ll do.

-Planning your itinerary is the next step.
-Pick up some inspiration from my Munnar itinerary and roundups of the best places to visit near Thekkady, and things to do at Alleppey and its backwaters.
+Planning your itinerary?
+Pick up some inspiration from my Munnar itinerary or the places to visit near Thekkady and things to do at Alleppey and its backwaters.

 Kerala locals dressed in traditional mundu saree and dhotis enter a temple.